- About SEAS

 Graduate Degree Requirements

-Students may work towards three graduate degrees—Master of Science, Master of Engineering, or Doctor of Philosophy—in one of five areas: Applied Mathematics, Applied Physics, Computational Science and Engineering, Computer Science, and Engineering Sciences.
-Not all areas admit students to every degree (S.M., M.E., Ph.D.).
+Students may work towards three graduate degrees—Master of Science, Master of Engineering, or Doctor of Philosophy—in one of six subjects: Applied Mathematics, Applied Physics, Computational Science and Engineering, Computer Science, Data Science, and Engineering Sciences.
+Not all subjects admit students to every degree (S.M., M.E., Ph.D.).
 SEAS and GSD also offer a collaborative Master of Design Engineering (M.D.E.) degree.
 See the Graduate Programs page for a listing of which degrees are offered by each area.

 Please note that we strongly encourage any student who is considering ultimately pursuing the Ph.D. at Harvard to apply directly to the Ph.D. program.
 Students in our masters programs are not given preferential treatment in admission to the Ph.D. program.